hadoop-raiabhishek/First-repo-from-terraform/README.md

 # First-repo-from-terraform
-This is my first repo created from Terrafrom
+This is my first repo created from Terrafrom.
+And i am manually changing it over the github.